Raniz85/python-template/README.md

 # Python Project Template
 A nice starting point for a modern python project.

+# Licensing
+This template is licensed under the [MIT-0](https://github.com/aws/mit-0) license, meaning you're basically free to do whatever you want with it.

 # Requirements
 ## Python
 You need to have Python 3 installed (obviously), the exact version is configurable in _pyproject.toml_ but defaults to